monkphin/Colour-Forge/README.md

 # Version control and Deployment

-The live site has been deployed to Heroku which was configured to auto update from Github on every commit.
-It uses a PostGresQL relational Database provided by COde Institute, however I will be migrating this to a Heroku deployed PostGresDB once it has been marked.
+The live site is deployed on Heroku, configured to automatically update from GitHub with every commit.
+It currently utilizes a PostgreSQL relational database provided by Code Institute.
+Upon project completion and marking, I plan to migrate the database to a Heroku-hosted PostgreSQL instance to allow me to continue developing and running the site as an ongoing project.

 ## Repo Creation